CarbonRancher

 THE FIRST GOAL

-The first goal is to create a Deep Carbon Monitoring Network to improve statistical reliability and validity of the impact of regenerative management on deep soil carbon.
+The first goal is to create a Carbon Farming Monitoring Network working with USDA-NRCS to improve statistical reliability and validity of the impact of regenerative management on deep soil carbon.
 As we understand more about the development of deep soil carbon, we will work with Partners to create new regenerative management incentives, through the CarbonRancher.org website.

 THE SECOND GOAL

-The second goal is creation of a deep soil carbon Alliance of landowners, committing to long-term sequestration of atmospheric carbon.
+The second goal is creation of a Carbon Farmer Alliance of landowners, committing to long-term sequestration of atmospheric carbon.
 We recognize the difficulty of gaining such a lengthy commitment and this is where the pool of incentives must be significant enough to compel landowner participation.

 We consider this work, to return excess atmospheric carbon to the ground – climate restoration.
 We reject the notion that it is only the responsibility of large corporations to take responsibility for meeting this monumental challenge.
 Each of us has contributed to climate instability and collectively we can provide a significant portion of the greenhouse gas reduction needed to get Virginia to a Net-Zero CO2 economy.
 Many of us are already doing this, through our energy and transportation choices.
 To this we ask the public to add landscape management choices.
 Whether we own a home, an estate, a farm, a commercial building, or a solar array, we can manage our soil for carbon – to be a CarbonRancher, at the same cost over the long-term as conventional management.